danReynolds/Psych306/lec02.md

 ## EEG

-Measuring Event-Related Potentials (ERP), know exactly when it happened, can measure patterns of electrical activity non-evasively.
+Electroencephalogram, Measuring Event-Related Potentials (ERP), know exactly when it happened, can measure patterns of electrical activity non-evasively.

 ## MEG